Reds vs. Braves Player Props Betting Odds

 Albies Stats

-- Albies brings a five-game streak with at least one hit into this one.
-In his last five games he is hitting .333 with a double, two home runs, two walks and six RBI.
+- Albies has picked up at least one hit in six straight games.
+In his last 10 outings he is hitting .381 with three doubles, four home runs, four walks and 11 RBI.

 Albies Recent Games